djrumala/djrumala.github.io/_publications/2023-10-its-miccai_faimi.md

 ## Conclusions
-* <b>How You Split Matters</b>:
+* <b>How You Split Matters</b>
   * The choice of data splitting strategy during cross-validation significantly influences the performance and robustness of deep learning models in longitudinal medical image analysis.
-* <b>Data Leakage and Identity Confounding</b>:
+* <b>Data Leakage and Identity Confounding</b>
   * Improper data splitting can lead to data leakage, causing identity confounding within the models.
 This compromises their generalization and can result in misleadingly optimistic performance assessments.
-* <b>Shortcut Learning Revealed by GradCAM</b>:
+* <b>Shortcut Learning Revealed by GradCAM</b>
   * Visualization using GradCAM highlights potential shortcut learning in models, particularly from record-wise and late-wise splitting strategies.
 This suggests that models may learn unintended patterns during cross-validation.
-* <b>Subject-Wise Split</b>:
+* <b>Validating Robustness with Subject-Wise Split</b>
-  * A Promising Approach: Subject-wise splitting demonstrates relative robustness and less vulnerability to data leakage compared to record-wise and late-wise strategies.
+  * This study validates previous findings suggesting a promising approach---subject-wise split demonstrates relative robustness and less vulnerability to data leakage compared to record-wise and late splitting strategies.
 However, challenges like underperformance indicate the need for further investigation, potentially with a larger and more diverse dataset.
-* <b>Future Directions</b>:
+* <b>Future Directions</b>
   * Addressing the observed limitations, future research should focus on refining data splitting strategies and exploring methods to improve model generalization.
 Incorporating a diverse dataset and balancing sensitive attributes could enhance model fairness and accuracy.

 ## References